Skip to content

 Wolf–Rayet star

-A so called Wolf–Rayet star has been observed with ripple-like rings surrounding it, very similar to what was observed in the SAFIRE project.
+As it turned out, one of their experiments proved to be rather prophetic, as can be seen in this video.
+Because astronomers recently discovered a Wolf–Rayet star with ripple-like rings surrounding it, similar to what was observed in the SAFIRE project.

-This should come as no surprise because Wolf–Rayet stars exist in environments of highly ionized gases, i.e. plasma.
+This should come as no surprise because Wolf–Rayet stars exist in environments of highly ionized gases.
 The conditions surrounding such stars are identical in nature to those created in the plasma chamber used by the SAFIRE project.

 Conclusion